ANSSI-FR/MLA/README.md

 * Please keep in mind, it is generally not safe to extract in a place where at least one ancestor is writable by others (symbolic link attacks).
 * Even if encrypted with an authenticated cipher, if you receive an unsigned archive , it may have been crafted by anyone having your public key and thus can contain arbitrary data.
-* Read API documentation and mlar help before using their functionnalities.
-They sometimes provide important security warnings. `doc/ENTRY_NAME.md` is also of particular interest.
+* Read API documentation and mlar help before using their functionalities.
+They sometimes provide important security warnings. `doc/src/ENTRY_NAME.md` is also of particular interest.
 * mlar escapes entry names on output to avoid security issues.
 * Except for symbolic link attacks, mlar will not extract outside given output directory.